KofiAnnan97/quick_scripts/Recreation/steam_sales_scrapper/README.md

 # Steam Sales Scrapper
 The purpose of this script is to scrape the Steam Web API to determine whether a game has reached a specified price threshold.
 If one or more games fall below the user-defined limit an email will be sent containing a list of games along with their respective prices.

+Officially tested on Ubuntu 24.04 and Windows 11.

 ## Quick Start
 1. Setup SMTP server/service (TLS required/optional)
 2. Nagivate to project folder and run `cargo build`
 3. In the project folder, create `.env` with the following:
     ```
-    DOMAIN={your_domain}
     STEAM_API_KEY={your_steam_api_key}
     RECIPIENT_EMAIL={destination_email_address}
     SMTP_HOST={smtp_host_domain}